Skip to Content

 kitchen with high chairs countertop and peninsula

 A spray sealant can be used once a month to protect your marble from etching and staining.
-Sealant basically delays the process of staining thus gives you time to act and clean the stain before it penetrates.
+Sealant delays the process of staining, thus giving you time to act and clean the stain before it penetrates.

-It is also recommended to use special counter top pads on your marble surface in case of a party or heavy meal arrangement on its surface to avoid stains and spills.
-Some extra effort will definitely save a great deal of time and energy.
+Use special countertop pads on your stone surfaces in case of a party or heavy meal arrangement is also recommended to avoid stains and spills.
+Some extra effort will save a great deal of time and energy.

 kitchen with shaker cabinets pendant lights countertop window and island

-Marble countertops – you have to constantly keep them clean.
+Marble countertops – you have to keep them clean constantly.
 You’ve got lots of options when it comes to keeping them looking their best.
 Of course, there’s mild soap and warm water, but for unique situations, you may need some extra special cleaner.

 Household geniuses always know that baking soda is the perfect tool to feed your problem spots, especially when you plan to do a kitchen deep cleaning session.
 You can create a dirt-fighting paste with just a splash of water and some baking soda; make sure it’s thick enough to stay put.

-Besides baking soda, buzz through the cleaning aisles and grab a specialized stone cleaner specifically made to tackle marble surfaces.
+Besides baking soda, buzz through the cleaning aisles and grab a specialized stone cleaner to tackle these surfaces.
 Just make sure it’s pH-balanced so there is no acidity because that can cause damage.
-You’ll want one labeled especially for marble, then follow its manufacturer guidelines.
+If you want one labeled especially for marble, follow its manufacturer’s guidelines.

 kitchen with white countertop island and faucet